 Hadleigh is a charming Suffolk Wool Town that bears all the hallmarks of medieval wealth, including half-timbered merchants’ houses, and a fine 15th-century Guildhall.
 Hadleigh has 246 historic listed buildings in total, including a magnificent medieval church, and the pink-painted cottages that are synonymous with Suffolk.

 North of Hadleigh is Stowmarket, an ancient town on the River Gipping.
-A wonderful starting point for river walks, Stowmarket is also home to the Museum of East Anglian Life, a museum spread across 80 acres, full of exhibits from Suffolk’s agricultural past.
+A wonderful starting point for river walks, Stowmarket is also home to The Food Museum, formerly the Museum of East Anglian Life, a museum spread across 80 acres, full of exhibits from Suffolk’s agricultural past.
 Another must-visit in Stowmarket is the John Peel Centre, a creative arts hub founded in honour of the late radio DJ.